 What Does the Winner of “Dancing with the Stars” Get?

 Each season’s winning celebrity takes home the Mirrorball Trophy.
-And while all the stars are paid for their time spent competing, the winner usually earns around $345,000 to $360,000.
+All the stars are paid for their time spent competing.
+However, since season 28, the maximum amount reported has been $295,000 after making it to the finals.
+There are also sign-on bonuses.

 Get All the Latest Updates on Dancing with the Stars From BuddyTV